 (8) In the Mobile Suit Gundam III movie, which incorporates several references to the novels.

-(9) Vice Admiral Killing J. Danningan, of the Space Attack Force's 2nd Division, is mentioned in the sketchy but enduringly popular Entertainment Bible 39: Strategy and Tactics Picture Encyclopedia, while Vice Admiral Randolph Weigelman commands the forces of A Baoa Qu in Tomino's novels.
+(9) Vice Admiral Killing J. Danningan, of the Space Strike Fleet's 2nd Division, is mentioned in the sketchy but enduringly popular Entertainment Bible 39: Strategy and Tactics Picture Encyclopedia, while Vice Admiral Randolph Weigelman commands the forces of A Baoa Qu in Tomino's novels.

 (10) The aforementioned Entertainment Bible 39: Strategy and Tactics Picture Encyclopedia indicates that Solomon was the departure point for some of the Zeon forces which participated in the Battle of Loum, circa January 15, U.C.0079.